rafalop/bcachectl/README.md

 This will produce the binary `bcachectl` in the same dir.
 You can place in /usr/local/bin or other exec path of your choice.

 ### The lazy way
-This will install golang for you in /tmp, download files, build and install to `/usr/local/bin/bcachectl`
+This will do everything including installing golang for you in /tmp, download files, build and install to `/usr/local/bin/bcachectl`
 ```
 curl https://raw.githubusercontent.com/rafalop/bcachectl/main/scripts/install_bcachectl.sh | sudo bash
 ```